-A common proposition that is repeated in arguments about regional and environmentally sustainable architecture is that traditional dwellings are a reflection, in some way, of their natural setting (Bechhoefer and Bovill 1994).
-The present paper is not concerned with the question of how this argument relates to environmental sustainability but rather how any quantitative comparison can be made between natural and synthetic forms; say between a building and its geographic setting.
-If the results do identify a link between nature and architecture, then this data might help to inform studies seeking a connection between an environmentally sustainable architecture and its local environment.
+A common proposition that is repeated in arguments about regional and environmentally sustainable architecture is that traditional dwellings are a reflection, in some way, of their natural setting (Bechhoefer & Bovill, 1994).
+The present paper sets out to reconsider evidence that a quantitative comparison can be made, using fractal analysis, between natural and synthetic forms; say between a building and its geographic setting.

-In 1994, Bechhoefer and Bovill applied Mandelbrot's box-counting method of fractal analysis to indigenous buildings and natural land forms in Amasya, Turkey.
+In 1994, William Bechhoefer and Carl Bovill applied Mandelbrot's box-counting method of fractal analysis to indigenous buildings and natural land forms in Amasya, Turkey.
 They concluded that each of these features had similar fractal dimensions and thus, the topography must have either influenced the design of the buildings, or alternatively all of these features were shaped by larger environmental conditions.
-Bovill reproduced these findings in 1996 and further suggested that one way of determining a successful regional building could be to assess whether its fractal dimensions were similar to those of the surrounding landscape or vegetation.
+Bovill reproduced these same findings in 1996 and further suggested that one way of determining a successful regional building could be to assess whether its fractal dimensions were similar to those of the surrounding landscape or vegetation.
 As an example, Bovill proposes that the highly irregular coastline of Sea Ranch (California) was closely echoed in Moore, Lyndon, Turnbull and Whitaker's famous Sea Ranch Condominium.
 In this way, Bovill suggests that there is potentially mathematical evidence that this famous critical regionalist building is responding to its natural setting in much the same way that the landscape has been shaped by local environmental and climatic forces.
-Despite this suggestion, Bovill does not provide the full mathematical results of the proposed comparison.

-Bovill's (1996) proposition has fascinated a number of scholars and it has been repeated in arguments about environmentally sustainable and regional architecture.
-If valid, it could deepen our understanding of one form of ecologically responsive architecture, by providing quantitative results to demonstrate a relationship between a local ecology and a local architecture.
-However, the data supporting the Amasya findings has only once been reviewed (Lorenz 2003) and the claims surrounding the Sea Ranch Condominium have never been tested.
+Bovill's (1996) proposition has fascinated a number of scholars and it has been repeated in arguments about environmentally sustainable and regional architecture (Makhzoumi & Pungetti, 1999).
+If valid, it could deepen our understanding of one form of ecologically responsive architecture, by providing quantitative results to demonstrate a relationship between the forms (three dimensional shapes or geometry) of local ecology and local architecture.
+However, the data supporting the Amasya findings has only once been reviewed (Lorenz, 2003) and the claims surrounding the Sea Ranch Condominium have never been tested.
 Moreover, none of these examples have used precisely the same analytical method so comparisons are difficult to make.

 The present paper commences with an overview of the history of the use of fractal geometry to analyse the characteristic complexity of both natural features (Section 1) and of the built environment (Section 2).
-This is followed

-(in Section 3) by a description of the box-counting analytical method and its computational variation which is used for the later comparison of fractal dimensions.
+This is followed (in Section 3) by a description of the box-counting analytical method and its computational variation which is used for the later comparison of fractal dimensions.
 In the next section a close review of the original arguments is undertaken concerning the validity of comparing natural and constructed systems using fractal dimensions (Section 4).
 In the penultimate section of the paper (Section 5) the computational fractal method is applied to both Amasya and Sea Ranch and a comparative analysis of the original results and the new results is undertaken.
 Finally the paper reviews the validity of the two cases and their use to support the proposition that good regional and traditional dwellings will have similar characteristic complexity to their natural settings.